 These sweet creatures are looking for a new home, and they’ve decided yours looks a lovely place to make their new nest!
-Worked in bold, bright shades which will appeal enormously to little ones, each children’s cross stitch patterns is small enough to keep your child busy and engaged.
+All of the children’s cross stitch patterns are worked in bold, bright shades which will appeal enormously to little ones.
+Each of the children’s cross stitch patterns is small enough to keep your child busy and engaged without taking so long to finish that they lose heart.
 The children’s cross stitch patterns only use whole stitches so no fiddly fractional stitches or colour blending to grapple with.

 They’ll love watching their design coming to life with every whole stitch, although depending on your child’s age, they may need help positioning the backstitch at the end – but there is only a very little backstitch in these children’s cross stitch patterns.
 Once finished, back the aida with iron-on interfacing, stitch the edges under to make a neat shape, and alternate with fabric shapes to create your bunting!

 Click to download these children’s cross stitch patterns

 For more kids crafts head to 5 minute fun.
 They’ve got a range of easy, at home crafts for you to make with the kids.

 We have other free charts on Gathered that would be great projects for kids to stitch.
 How about one of these?

 Do your little ones like bugs?
 Then they’ll love these Caterpillar cross stitch patterns

 If you are looking for more whole cross stitch only charts, try this Gold medal cross stitch pattern, designed to be stitched on plastic canvas for Father’s Day.